Culibean/week4-assignment/README.md

 Styling

 Still my nemesis.
 Especially, responsive design.
 This time went through all past workshops, including week 1, and I feel like this time I managed to get a website that is both large and small screen compatible.
 I really apreciated the feedback I had on my last assignnments so I could also use the videos available to rewatch.

+I also made use of the inspection tool on other websites but also asked the VS code copilot for help when I just couldn't figure out the impact of individual settings.

 Also, for the first time I realised that VScode has mdn references build in, so it was much easier to see what I can do with each command.
 However, I still sometimes struggle with understanding how one small change can have an impact on the whole design.
 I feel much more comfortable with the backend.

 Conclusion